shirazkn/shirazkn.github.io/content/posts/vector-fields.md

 Suppose that the vector space $V$ is endowed with an inner product, $\langle \cdot, \cdot \rangle:V\times V \rightarrow \mathbb R$.
 The inner product is by definition (and therefore, by construction) linear in each of its arguments.
 So, given a vector $\mathbf v\in V$, the mapping $\langle \mathbf v, \cdot \rangle:V \rightarrow \mathbb R$ passes all the requirements for its membership in $V^\*$.
 Let's define $\mathbf v^\flat (\cdot)=\langle \mathbf v, \cdot \rangle$ such that $\mathbf v^\flat\in V^*$.
 The inner product thus *induces* a mapping $\mathbf v \mapsto \mathbf v^\flat$ that associates each vector $\mathbf v$ with a corresponding covector $\mathbf v^\flat\in V^\*$.
 Conversely, we can associate to each covector $f$ a vector $f^\sharp \in V$, which is the vector that satisfies $\langle f^\sharp, \mathbf v\rangle = f(\mathbf v)$.

-We say that $V$ and $V^\*$ are isomorphic (i.e., have the same underlying structure) as vector spaces, and use '$\sharp$' and '$\flat$' (which are called the [musical isomorphisms](https://en.wikipedia.org/wiki/Musical_isomorphism)) to 'translate between the languages' of the two vector spaces.
-In high school and undergraduate linear algebra, we might have written $\mathbf v^\top$ to refer to the dual version of (i.e., the covector that is paired to) $\mathbf v$ (it helps that 'covector' rhymes with 'row-vector').
+On account of this <i>pairing</i> between vectors and covectors, we say that $V$ and $V^\*$ are isomorphic (i.e., have the same underlying structure) as vector spaces, and use '$\sharp$' and '$\flat$' (which are called the [musical isomorphisms](https://en.wikipedia.org/wiki/Musical_isomorphism)) to 'translate between the languages' of the two vector spaces.
+In high school and undergraduate linear algebra, we might have written $\mathbf v^\top$ to refer to the dual version of (i.e., the covector that is paired to) $\mathbf v$; it helps that 'covector' rhymes with 'row-vector'.
 The musical isomorphisms generalize the notion of a transpose by permitting it to operate differently in either direction.
 The musical meaning of '$\sharp$' and '$\flat$' (raising/lowering a note) is still relevant; it corresponds to the raising/lowering of indices.
 Take a look again at <span class=accented>$(1)$</span>, and see that I have used the choice of index (superscript vs. subscript) to distinguish the contravariant and covariant pieces.
 <!-- If you use a ruler to measure the shadow cast by a thin, straight wooden stick, you can either measure an appreciably large number or a diminishingly small one depending on how the stick is oriented. -->

 ## Topology